jpswade/jpswade.github.io/_drafts/_improve_serps.md

 ## Engagement

-So, although search engines aren't phasing out backlinks just yet, if you're not present on social media, it may not only harm your ranking but it will actually harm your public image.
+Despite social signals providing better organic reach (think Facebook and Google Plus), search engines aren't phasing out backlinks just yet, if you're not present on social media, it may not only harm your ranking but it will actually harm your public image.

 Use social media to provide great customer service.
 Don't just reserve yourself to Facebook and Twitter though, reach out to forums and online groups and engage with your customers.